SHE’S WATCHING YOU

 Joel Hames lives in rural Lancashire, England, with his wife and two daughters, where he works hard at looking serious and pretending to be a proper novelist.

 OOOH, fancy a twisty, twisted twister of a tale?
-Then I would definitely recommend The Lies I Tell – the latest standalone psychological thriller by Joel Hames – published on 9th June.
+Then I would definitely recommend The Lies I Tell – the latest standalone psychological thriller by Joel Hames – published on 5th February 2021 by Spellbound.